eficode-academy/docker-katas/labs/docker-compose/02-port-forward.md

 # A basic webserver

-Running arbitrary Linux commands inside a Docker container with docker-compose is quite overhead, but let's do something more useful.
+Running arbitrary Linux commands inside a Docker container with docker compose is quite overhead, but let's do something more useful.

 Create docker-compose.yml file with following content:
 ```yml